shahinmg/x_array_nc_tutorial/README.md

 ```

 Install the packages in the `environment.yml` in a conda environment or create a new environment and install with
+Note: This can take a long time to create the environment

 ```
 conda env create --file environment.yml